1. Top 3 best VPNs

 3. McAfee: the best antivirus for big families

-How to pick an antivirus to secure your tablet
+How to pick an antivirus to secure your laptop

 How we test antivirus software

-The first thing we look at is the antivirus’s performance and its impact on system resources.
-For this, we use a proprietary Excel-based benchmark where the device (a Lenovo ThinkPad T470 with a 2.5GHz Core i5-7200U processor, 8GB of RAM and 256GB of solid-state storage containing 43.3GB of files) has to sort through a database of 20,000 names and addresses.
-We run the test five times, average the results, and consider that as its baseline performance level.
+Our testing process begins by ascertaining an antivirus’s performance and its impact on the system.
+For this, we take a Lenovo ThinkPad T470 with a 2.5GHz Core i5-7200U processor, 8GB of RAM, and 256GB of solid-state storage containing 43.3GB of files and run a custom-made Excel test that measures the time taken by the device to sort through a database of 20,000 names and addresses.

 Using antivirus FAQs